kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/replit.md

 ## Overview
 This is a full-stack web application for creating legally valid wills for Canada and the USA using AI-assisted guidance.
 The project is an academic initiative demonstrating AI-driven legal document creation.

-**Current Status:** Phase 1 Complete - Foundation & Initial UI Implemented
+**Current Status:** Phase 2 Complete - Authentication & User Management Implemented

 ## Project Information
 - **Author:** Kevin Cooney